pyjama-llama/pyjama-llama.github.io/README.md

 ### Projects / Websites
 - World's most advanced political polling data visualization website: <a href="https://kjorklefinn.is/" target="_blank">Kjörklefinn / The Voting Booth </a>.
+- An interactive forensic financial network graph mapping $557,952,981 in documented wire transfers across 141 entities and 382 transactions (2009–2019) connected to the Jeffrey Epstein financial network.
+  --Analytics page, with small multiple breakdowns of entity cashflows, profile of entity..more to come.
+  *This work would not have been possible without the amazing analytical work done by (get his github and name here.)it's a masterpieace of data science, engineering, domain knowledge, it belongs up on a nerd museum wall.
+If it was a whiskey, you'd have to know the owner to get a wiff.
+He has most graceiously shared his analytical work and data.*
+  --There's so much to ingest, i´m taking my time to enjoy it!

 - R / Quarto *sandbox* to explore advanced data visualizations, learning R and Quarto capabilites.
 Messy like sandboxes should be.  <a href="https://kjorklefinn.is/](https://pyjama-llama.github.io/VictorBlaerBlog/)" target="_blank">R & Quarto Data Viz Sandbox. </a>.

 #### To Do, add...